Digital Inclusion Strategy

 • Crystal Brook Central Park is being opposed by government

-by David Clarke, about 3 years ago
+by David Clarke, over 4 years ago

 The department of Infrastructure and Transport has opposed the local people's work to improve this land in the center of Crystal Brook while a poll of Crystal Brook residents that I did some time ago showed 191 people in favour of the improvement of the land and only one against.
 The land has been mostly neglected by government for the 40+ years that I've had a house in CB.